 Effective communication is at the heart of every successful business, no matter the size or industry.

-In fact, everything in your business resolves around good communication, both internal (with your employees, associates, co-workers or team members) and external (with your clients and customers).
+In fact, everything in your business revolves around good communication, both internal (with your employees, associates, co-workers, or team members) and external (with your clients and customers).

 In today’s diverse global business environment, effective communication skills will definitely set you apart from your peers and competitors.